jakecraige/talks/modern-networking-with-swish/networking-with-swish-slides.md

 # Modern Networking with Swish
 ### @jakecraige

-^ Tell story about what we're going to do, request and create comments, and test them
+^ Better titled, "Networking with Swish", but that didn't sound as cool.
+  Why?
+Huge WebService class, DRY, testability, composability What?
+We're going create a request to retrieve comments, create them, and test them.

 ---

 ![100%](assets/thoughtbot-logo.png)

-^ consulting company of designers and developers who'll work with you to build a great product.
-TODO make sure this the summary on the site
+^ consulting company of designers and developers who'll partner with you to create great products for web and mobile.

 ---